rhosrc/my-flashcard-pokedex/README.md

 ## Stretch Goals

 Code-wise, if possible, I would like to refactor the Javascript to operate without a setTimeout function, instead utilizing more advanced AJAX functions.
-I'd like to simplify the HTML I used for the cards, but that comes with understanding the CSS for flipping cards more clearly.
+I'd like to simplify the HTML structure and CSS I used for the cards, but that comes with understanding the CSS for flipping cards more clearly.

 I'd also like to add a small audio button with a mute feature.
 It would be positioned at the corner of the header image and play a short musical loop from the selected game generation!